List of artists who reached number one on the Japan Hot 100

 This is a list of recording artists who have reached number one on the Billboard Japan Hot 100 chart.
 Billboard Japan began ranking the Japanese music market on the week ending January 21, 2008.

-AKB48 hold the record for the most number-ones songs with 44.
+AKB48 hold the record for the most number-ones songs and by group with 44.

-Arashi hold the record for the most number-ones songs by a male group with 40.
+Arashi hold the record for the most number-ones songs by a male group with 38.

 Yui (pictured) holds the record for the most number-one songs by a female solo artist with 4 while Kenshi Yonezu has the most by a male artist with 11.